freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1440.1

-It look good.
+It looks good.
 "Many-to-many" relationships usually use a **junction** table to link two tables together, forming two "one-to-many" relationships.
 Your `characters` and `actions` table will be linked using a junction table.
 Create a new table called `character_actions`.
 It will describe what actions each character can perform.

 #### HINTS